 Maria learned of this opportunity while exploring summer program options with Mr. John Davidson, Director of Guidance and College Counseling, Cristo Rey Tampa High School.
 “I encouraged her to apply after asking her about her summer plans and reviewing a few college opportunities online.
 This particular opportunity stood out amongst the rest,” said Davidson.
 Once Maria realized this was what she wanted she move forward expeditiously.
 She completed her application, gathered the required recommendations, and completed the required essay to accompany her transcripts and standardized test scores.

 Miss Alas is the daughter of Evelyn Diaz and Jose Rodriguez.
 She attended Nativity Catholic School and is a member of Nativity Catholic Church.
-As an active parishioner, Maria serves as a Lector and Eucharistic Minister at Sunday Mass and a Youth Group Leader.
-In her Cristo Rey Tampa High School community, she serves as a Eucharistic Minister, Lector, and the President of Key Club.
+As an active parishioner, Maria serves as a lector and extraordinary minister of holy Communion at Sunday Mass and a youth group leader.
+In her Cristo Rey Tampa High School community, she serves as an extraordinary minister of holy Communion, lector, and is the president of Key Club.